Hess wins MPSSAA Defensive Player of the Year; Daniels, Michael All-State

 The 292 yards Daniels rushed for in the first half are the most ever in the championship game.

-His 34 touchdowns were the third most of all state public schools players behind Ethan Arneson (37, Linganore) and David Avit (Churchill, 35).
+His 34 touchdowns were the third most of all state public schools players behind Ethan Arneson (37, Linganore) and David Avit (35, Churchill).

 Allegany senior tight end Zach Michael also made All-MPSSAA second-team offense.